 - 4 eggs

-- 1 1/4 cup Stevia-in-the-Raw granulated sweetener (or other sweetener of your choice)
+- 1 1/4 cup sweetener of your choice (see notes)

 - 1/2 cup brown sugar (or use all sweetener if you want pumpkin bars that are even lower in sugar)